nwjs/nw.js/docs/For Users/Advanced/Protect JavaScript Source Code.md

 ### Compilation

-JS source code is compiled to native code with the tool `nwjc` , which is provided in the binary download.
+JS source code is compiled to native code with the tool `nwjc` , which is provided in the SDK build.

 To use it:
 ```bash